Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 These cases often rely almost entirely on an officer's interpretation rather than scientific certainty.

-To secure a conviction in either case, prosecutors must prove loss of faculties at the time of driving—but how they attempt to do that differs.
+To secure a conviction in either case, prosecutors must prove loss of faculties at the time of driving, but how they attempt to do that differs based on the substance involved.

 Legal Element Drug DWI Marijuana DWI